skar45/Employee-Directory/README.md

 ### Description
 This app was created using react to show the functionality of web hooks and global states.
 Each employee is randomly generated using an API.
-The employees can be sorted by name or filtered using the search bar.
+The employees can be sorted by email or filtered using the search bar.

 ### Table of Content
 [Installation](#Installation)